 Most non-Hodgkin’s lymphomas originate in the B-cells, which make them B-cell non-Hodgkin’s lymphomas, rather than T-cell lymphomas.
 The reasons for the development of one or the other is not completely understood, but their origin influences both prognosis and treatment.

-Importance of B-Cells in Lymphoma
+Importance of B-cells in lymphoma

-The different types of B-cell non-Hodgkin’s lymphoma include diffuse large B-cell lymphoma (DLBCL), the most common non-Hodgkin’s lymphoma in the U.S., estimated by the American Cancer Society to be about one in every three cases; primary mediastinal (thymic) large B-cell lymphoma, a subtype of DLBCL; follicular lymphoma, estimated in one out of five lymphomas in the U.S. by the ACS; chronic lymphocytic leukemia/small lymphocytic lymphoma; extranodal marginal zone lymphoma of mucosa-associated lymphoid tissue; nodal marginal zone lymphoma; mantle cell lymphoma; and Burkitt lymphoma.
+The different types of B-cell non-Hodgkin’s lymphomas include diffuse large B-cell lymphoma (DLBCL), the most common non-Hodgkin’s lymphoma in the U.S., estimated by the American Cancer Society to be about one in every three cases; primary mediastinal (thymic) large B-cell lymphoma, a subtype of DLBCL; follicular lymphoma, estimated in one out of five lymphomas in the U.S. by the ACS; chronic lymphocytic leukemia/small lymphocytic lymphoma; extranodal marginal zone lymphoma of mucosa-associated lymphoid tissue; nodal marginal zone lymphoma; mantle cell lymphoma; and Burkitt lymphoma.

 One of the most common symptoms associated with lymphoma is the presence of swollen lymph nodes, also known as lymphadenopathy.
 The enlarged nodes do not cause pain but may be uncomfortable and felt beneath the skin, particularly in the neck and armpits.
-Other symptoms include night sweats or fevers, unexplainable weight loss, or a lack of appetite.
+Other symptoms include night sweats or fevers, unexplained weight loss, or a lack of appetite.
 In more severe cases, patients experience difficulty breathing, pain and distention, and fatigue.

-Treatment of B-Cell Lymphoma
+Treatment of B-cell lymphoma

 Note: Lymphoma News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.